Sir Henry Wilson, 1st Baronet: Principal Liaison Officer

 The failure to achieve quick success at Gallipoli, and the Shell Shortage to which that campaign contributed, led to Conservative ministers joining the new Coalition Government in May, which boosted Wilson's prospects.
-In May he told Lord Derby that the 100,000 troops at Gallipoli could have made Neuve Chapelle in March into a decisive victory.
-Wilson was knighted as a Knight Commander of the Order of the Bath in the June 1915 King's Birthday Honours, having been passed over for the honour in February.
-On 10 June he wrote "how they will laugh in Berlin" at news that another 4 divisions were to be sent to Gallipoli.
+Wilson was knighted as a Knight Commander of the Order of the Bath in the June 1915 Birthday Honours, having been passed over for the honour in February.
 He was invited to speak at a Cabinet meeting in summer 1915.
-From July 1915 Asquith and Kitchener began to consult Wilson regularly and his personal relations with both men appear to have become more cordial around this time.
+From July 1915 Asquith and Kitchener began to consult Wilson regularly and his personal relations with both men appear to have become more cordial.

-Wilson deplored the botched August Landing at Suvla Bay in Gallipoli, writing that "Winston first & others after" should be tried for murder.
-In the summer of 1915 Wilson believed that the French government might fall, or France herself seek peace, unless the British committed to the mooted Loos offensive.
-He declined French's offer of a corps command (20 August) claiming it would be unfair to divisional commanders who deserved promotion.
+Wilson deplored the botched August Landing at Suvla Bay in Gallipoli, writing that Winston and others should be tried for murder.
+In the summer of 1915 Wilson believed that the French government might fall, or France seek peace, unless the British committed to the mooted Loos offensive.
 His efforts to be the main go-between of French and Joffre ended in September 1915, when it was decided that these contacts should go through Sidney Clive, the British liaison officer at GQG.
-Leo Maxse, H. A. Gwynne and the radical Josiah Wedgwood MP, impressed by Wilson's support for conscription and for the abandonment of Gallipoli, tipped him as a potential CIGS in place of James Wolfe-Murray, but Archibald Murray was appointed instead (September 1915).
+Leo Maxse, Howell Arthur Gwynne and the radical Josiah Wedgwood MP, impressed by Wilson's support for conscription and for the abandonment of Gallipoli, tipped him as a potential CIGS in place of James Wolfe-Murray, but Archibald Murray was appointed instead.